aryan114/Gators-CSA-Trimester-2/README.md

 * All of us are connected to AWS.
 Everyone is able to update/create/delete tables on DynamoDB.
 * Integrated project by adding everything to a main menu to make user navigation easier.
 * Updated Scrum Board with Issues and Labels - better organization and keeping track of tasks to do.

+Self-Score: 20/20 for being able to accomplish all the goals that were discussed at the beginning of the week.

+# Running the Login System